Welcome to Kirkcaldy High School

 We have a long and proud tradition, with many former students proving their worth on the international stage in fields such as economics, architecture, art, engineering, literature, history, music, sport and politics.
 The original “Burgh” school dates from 1582 with the "High School" name first established in 1843.

-Our present premises on Dunnikier Way were officially opened by the Queen in 1958.
+Our present premises on Dunnikier Way were officially opened in 1958.
 In more recent times, our school has developed into a first class community campus well able to meet the needs of a diverse school population of 1100 students and our local community.

 We are a modern school with the most up-to-date equipment and resources; a forward thinking learning community delivering "Curriculum for Excellence" with a wide range of community partners and employers.